prebid/prebid.github.io/dev-docs/bidder-adaptor.md

 * `interpretResponse` - Parse the response and generate one or more bid objects.
 * `getUserSyncs` - If the publisher allows user-sync activity, the platform will call this function and the adapter may register pixels and/or iframe user syncs.
 For more information, see [Registering User Syncs](#bidder-adaptor-Registering-User-Syncs) below.
 * `onTimeout` - If the adapter timed out for an auction, the platform will call this function and the adapter may register timeout.
 For more information, see [Registering User Syncs](#bidder-adaptor-Registering-User-Syncs) below.
+* `onBidWon` - Will execute if a bid from this bidder won the auction
+* `onSetTargeting` - Will execute when the adserver targeting has been set for a bid from this bidder.
+* `onRenderFail` - If an ad failed to render, the platform will call this function.

 A high level example of the structure: